 Medicare's role as the primary coordinator of care for Dual Eligibles is important in terms of access to care.
 It reveals the limited influence that Medi-Cal has on certain services, and presents another key consideration when analyzing service utilization and health outcomes for Dual Eligibles.
-Similar to the limitations presented by the Restricted-Scope administrative group, statistics related to Dual Eligibles must be evaluated in light of the interaction between Medi-Cal and Medicare's delivery systems.
+Similar to the limitations presented by individuals not entitled to full scope benefits, statistics related to Dual Eligibles must be evaluated in light of the interaction between Medi-Cal and Medicare's delivery systems.
 Dual Eligibles may interact with Medi-Cal's FFS delivery system in very specific instances, but an individual's health care is primarily coordinated outside of the Medi-Cal program, in many cases by the Medicare primary care provider.